 Config-First Workflow

-Use this page when
+Use this default split:

 Recommended operating loop

-Minimal working loop
+Minimal loop

 kt init